BROCKHAUS-AG/blog-post-angular-component-router/README.md

 We use `$routerOnActivate` in favor of `$routerCanActivate` since we didn't find a way to pass data from the `$routerCanActivate` method to the controller instance.
 Another advantage is that we can specify `$routerOnActivate` as part of the controller whereas `$routerCanActivate` needs to be defined on the component definition (one thing that bugged us about the `$resolve`-approach too).

-## Conclusion
+## Conclusion (tl;dr)
 It took us some time to get startet with the new ngComponentRouter.
-First of all we had to compile the router ourselves which, even today, [does not](https://github.com/angular/angular/issues/7457) really [work on windows](https://github.com/angular/angular/issues/7457).
-Since the angular team provides a npm package you can easily install it via `npm install @angular/router`.
-While figuring out how the ngComponentRouter ought to work, we found some bugs and sent a few pull request which are mostly related to the angular-1 integration layer.
-Thanks to the angular team and especially to petebacondarwin, who took care of the angular 1.x ngComponentRouter lately, all our PR's got merged by now and are integrated into the official npm package.
+First of all we had to compile the router ourselves which - even today - [doesn't](https://github.com/angular/angular/issues/7457) really [work on windows](https://github.com/angular/angular/issues/7457).
+Since the angular team now provides a npm package you can easily install it via `npm install @angular/router`.
+While figuring out how the ngComponentRouter ought to work, we found some bugs and sent a few pull requests which are mostly related to the angular-1 integration layer.
+Thanks to the angular team and especially to [Pete Bacon Darwin](https://github.com/petebacondarwin), who takes care of the angular 1.x ngComponentRouter lately, all our PR's got merged by now and are integrated into the official npm package.

 After our issues were solved, we were quite happy with the new component router.
-It overfulfills our requirements but is yet easy to use.
-With the help of the new router lifecycle methods we were able to gain fine grained control over when and how components are (re-) initialized.
-We could even improve our old $resolve-like fetching logic.
+It fulfills our requirements and is yet easy to use.
+With the help of the new router lifecycle methods we were able to gain fine grained control over when and how components are reused.
+We could even improve our old $resolve fetching logic by inlining it into the controller.

-Another great thing about the new router is that is works great (only?) with components.
+Another great thing about the new router is that is works great with components.
 Our thoughts about how to use and isolate directives and the new component concept aligned quite well so we took the chance to start using them today.

+Thx for reading.
+If you have any questions or comments feel free to ask ;)

-If you are interested in how and especially why we are separating our application into several smaller applications and integrate them via iFrames, read our upcoming blog post ;)
+P.S.: If you are interested in how and especially why we are separating our application into several smaller applications and integrate them via iFrames, read our upcoming blog post ;)